From: juleycuse

 Date: 11-05-2004, 08:38 PM (26 of 26)

 I no what you mean.
 Timtex at our local fabric stores is like gold.
 They get very little in - and what they do get they use for classes.
 Anyway - I'm making oblong chirstmas bowls and filling them with embroidered guest towels.
 They will make great chirstmas gifts.
+Well the local stores didn't have any timtex.
+So I went on-line and found a website that sells it by the yard - so I bought a 10 yard bolt.
+They're price per yard (36x22) was what you pay for 13x22 piece at the store. |

 User: juleycuse

-Member since: 03-13-2004
+Member since: 03-13-2004 Total posts: 4 |

-Visit Sew What’s Up for the latest sewing and quilting tips and discussions.
+Visit Sew Whats Up for the latest sewing and quilting tips and discussions.

-This page was originally located on Sew What’s New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-13947.html
+This page was originally located on Sew Whats New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-13947.html